 The Formal Grievance Process relies on a Pool of University community members and external resources ("the Pool") to carry out the process.
-The list of Pool members and a description of the Pool can be found at [insert URL].
+The list of Pool members and a description of the Pool can be found at https://inside.nku.edu/titleix/resources/pool.html.